 Think about the specific problems you want to solve with a CDP.
 Are you looking to improve customer personalization, make your marketing campaigns, or something else?
 Having clear goals will help you choose the right CDP and measure its impact once you’ve implemented it.

 Another important factor is integration capabilities.
 Your CDP needs to work in sync with your existing tech stack.
-Whether it’s your CRM, ERP, marketing automation tools, or other systems, it’s important for the CDP to be compatible with them.
+Whether it’s your CRM, ERP, marketing automation tools, or other systems, it’s important for the CDP to be compatible.

 Consider the user-friendliness of the platform.
 An intuitive interface helps ensure that your team can actually use the CDP and get the most value from its features.